rokkuran/miscellaneous/README.md

 A place for smaller projects that have no other home.

 ## Optimisation
-- N-dimensional Particle Swarm Optimisation (PSO)
+- N-dimensional Particle Swarm Optimisation (PSO).
 - N-dimensional Bees Algorithm (BA).
 - Preliminary work applying PSO to ML model parameter tuning.

-## Markov Model
-Markov model for text generation.

-## Twitch
+## Miscellaneous Maths
-- Base bot class for connecting to [Twitch][twitch] IRC channels.
-- Channel based chat harvester.
-- Markov model based generative chat bot.
-- Preliminary work for frequency/statistics related collection bot.

-#### Further Work
-- Improve _markovechobot_ grammatical sense.
-- Incorporate POS tagging into model (resurrect from scratch dir...)
-- Fix regex for rare messages that pass beyond unformatted.
+- How to choose best toilet simulation.
+- Mandelbrot image generation.
+- Sierpinski gasket animation - extended to other polygons.

+## Basic Solar System simulation
+- Simple simulation of planets - needs work.

 ## Anime Recommenders